bdadam/static-site-boilerplate/README.md

 1. Simply run `grunt build` to see that everything works

 ## How to work with this?
-You can run `grunt --dev` while developing.
+You can run `grunt dev` while developing.
 This starts a new web server on port 3000 (http://localhost:3000/).
 After every change the affected files are regenerated.

 ## Available Grunt tasks